 While there are more serious casualties — deaths–there are other casualties of this pandemic.
 Losses to the heart and mind as well and the soul.

 We went from “normalcy” — going to events, laughing over a glass of wine, talking on the phone — to “social distancing.”
 That’s really physical distancing.
-And when there is a physical distance, that is a real test of the strength of an emotional and intimate relationship–or any relationship, for that matter.
+And when there is a physical distance, that is a real test of the strength of any relationship, for that matter.
 If those threads aren’t there for both parties, that rope unravels really quickly.

 And that’s unfortunate.
 We all know that relationships take time to develop from “situation-ship,” to become something, to build.
 If there is an interruption — a move, a job change, a change in perspective, or a death– circumstances force a change.
 Only the strong survive and so it is true with relationships.